lemariva/micropython-camera-driver/README.md

     ```
     git clone --recursive https://github.com/micropython/micropython.git
     ```
-    Note: The MicroPython repo changes a lot, I've done this using the version with the hash 3a9d948032e27f690e1fb09084c36bd47b1a75a0.
+    Note: The MicroPython repo changes a lot, I've done this using the version with the hash 836bca9956d9f02b9c0f6f396dc76cbd1586de10.
 2. Copy the files of this repository inside the folder `ports/esp32`.
 You can create a tgz file `create_tgz.sh` for easy transfer.

-   If you don't want to replace the files `mpconfigport.h`, `main.h`, and `Makefile` make the following modifications to the original ones:
+   If you don't want to replace the files `mpconfigport.h`, `main.c`, and `Makefile` make the following modifications to the original ones:
     * `mpconfigport.h`
         1. add the line
         ```